WhiTanFox/MAX7219Sprite/README.txt

 Hardware:
 ---------

-The MAX7219 displays are SPI displays, hook them up accordingly:
+The MAX7219 displays are shift register displays, which are best used with the SPI interface on your microcontroller.
 - DIN to MOSI
 - CLK to CLK
 - CS to a GPIO pin of your choosing, to be specified in the DisplayTarget constructor
+- Consider adding termination resistors to CS and CLK - see note below

 For an Arduino Nano, this will be:
 - DIN to pin 11